-- 2.3.1 -It is recognised that for practical reasons officials at indoor events may also be connected with competitors who may compete. -Officials are always required to show a high standard of fairness and to minimise any conflicts of interest especially on subjective decisions. - 2.3.2 It is not practical to rule out trainers, family or even competitors from helping out and acting as officials at indoor events, owing the relatively small pool of interested, willing and competent people available.
+- 2.3.1 It is recognised that for practical reasons officials at indoor events may also be connected with competitors who may compete.
+Officials are always required to show a high standard of fairness and to minimise any conflicts of interest especially on subjective decisions. - 2.3.2 It is not practical to rule out trainers, family or even competitors from helping out and acting as officials at indoor events, owing the relatively small pool of interested, willing and competent people available.
 Nonetheless organisers are urged to ensure events are both run scrupulously fairly and clearly seen to be fair.
 It is important to stick exactly to clear rules, the same for all.
-If party is consu iitea.
+If potentially controversial decisions arise, try to ensure a person unconnected with any affected party is consulted.